 Saugus, Massachusetts: Famous Orange DinosaurA pudgy, safety-orange T-rex whose face appears to have been inspired by Bob Hope.
-Part of a mini-golf that was sold to a land developer in 2015 and is scheduled to close in Sep.
-2016.
-Locals want to save the dino, but can they?
+Part of a mini-golf that was sold to a land developer in 2015.
+Locals have fought ever since to save the dino, but can they?

 - 1575 Broadway, Saugus, MA

 - On southbound US Hwy 1/Broadway just south of Collins Ave.
 The dinosaur stands right next to the highway, but it's impossible to pull off at that spot.

 Visitor Tips and News About Famous Orange Dinosaur

 The mini golf course, batting cages, and ice cream stand have been demolished for a new condo development project.
 The dinosaur is still there, and will be preserved on site in the exact same spot as a Rte.
 1 landmark.[Nick, 12/28/2016]